Posted: September 4th, 2023

 Evidence-based practice (EBP) is the use of the best available evidence from research, clinical expertise, and patient preferences to guide clinical decision making and improve health outcomes.
 EBP can have a positive impact on the Quadruple Aim in healthcare, which consists of four interrelated goals: enhancing patient experience, improving population health, reducing costs, and improving the work life of healthcare providers.

 Patient experience: EBP can enhance patient experience by providing high-quality, safe, effective, and patient-centered care.
-EBP can also increase patient satisfaction, engagement, and empowerment by involving patients in shared decision making and respecting their values and preferences.
+It can also increase patient satisfaction, engagement, and empowerment by involving patients in shared decision making and respecting their values and preferences.
 For example, Sikka, Morath, and Leape (2015) describe how EBP can help prevent hospital-acquired infections, which are a major source of patient harm and dissatisfaction.

-Population health: EBP can improve population health by addressing the needs and priorities of different groups and communities, and by implementing interventions that are proven to be effective in reducing morbidity and mortality.
+Population health: The practice can improve population health by addressing the needs and priorities of different groups and communities, and by implementing interventions that are proven to be effective in reducing morbidity and mortality.
 EBP can also promote health equity and social justice by reducing disparities and improving access to care for vulnerable populations.
 For example, Crabtree, Brennan, Davis, and Coyle (2016) discuss how EBP can help improve the management of chronic diseases, which are a leading cause of death and disability worldwide.

 In conclusion, EBP can have a significant impact on the Quadruple Aim in healthcare by improving the quality, safety, efficiency, and effectiveness of care delivery.
 EBP can also benefit patients, populations, providers, and payers by aligning their goals and interests.
 Therefore, EBP should be promoted and implemented as a core value and a standard practice in healthcare organizations.

-Works Cited
+Works Cited | References

 Crabtree, Elizabeth A., et al. “Improving Patient Care through Nursing Engagement in Evidence-Based Practice.”
 Worldviews on Evidence-Based Nursing 13.2 (2016): 172-175.